 Dr. Christi Alloway is a Calgary based clinical psychologist who specializes in offering evidence-based experiential psychodynamic therapy to adults of all ages, including young adults, adults of middle age, and older adults.
-Dr. Alloway is skilled in treating a variety of problems related to anxiety, depression, managing painful feelings, relationships, and stage of life transitions.
+Dr. Alloway is skilled in treating a variety of problems related to anxiety, depression, managing painful feelings, relationship difficulties, and stage of life transitions.
 She holds a PhD in Clinical Psychology from Queen’s University in Kingston, Ontario.
 Interested in deepening her understanding and practice of psychodynamic therapy, she sought out specialized training.
 In 2018, she completed the highly technical, three-year Core Training program in Intensive Short Term Dynamic Psychotherapy (ISTDP) via the Western Canada Institute for ISTDP.
-She completed another 2+ years of Advanced Training in ISTDP with Jon Frederickson and the ISTDP Institute.
+She completed another 2+ years of Advanced Training in ISTDP with Jon Frederickson, MSW and the ISTDP Institute.
 A lifelong learner, Dr. Alloway continues to develop her skills by attending ISTDP-related courses.

 Why do people seek therapy?